One of the proscribed books is written by lecturers on this course. Please see below:

 It provides a structured approach and practical tools that are essential for project managers to develop skills that are essential in all spheres of business and government.

 Project management draws heavily on a number of knowledge areas that are quite dissimilar; from “hard”, technical aspects, such as risk analysis and scheduling to “soft” disciplines such as teamwork, leadership and communication.
 The book has therefore been written by nine experienced practitioners with complementary backgrounds, experience and qualifications.
-In addition to academic backgrounds that ensure credibility, the authors all have decades of practical, profession experience.
+In addition to academic backgrounds that ensure credibility, the authors all have decades of practical, professional experience.

 The practical approach makes internationally accepted knowledge areas of project management relevant to the South African context.
 In addition to practical hints, it refers to the latest PMBoK standard and to the PRINCE2 methodology.
 It includes case studies, short stories about real projects, and end-of-chapter questions and problems.
 Since 2003, these have proven to be of great value to lecturers.